VictorPereiira/Kubernetes_DevJourney/README.md

 1. How to work with a pod.
 2. How to use clusterIP service.
 3. How to use nodePort service.
-.
-How to use loadBalancer service.
+4. How to use loadBalancer service.
 5. How to work with configMap.
 6. How to use a replicaSet.
+7. How to use a deployment.
+8. How to use a volume.
+9. How to use a startefulSet volume.
+10. How to work with a liveness probes.
+11. How to work with a readiness probes.
+12. How to work with a horizontal pod autoscaler.

 - How to work with a pod.
    - Can you use `envFrom` for get all env to configMap.